Frequently asked questions

 In licensed mode, nothing happens.
 In trial mode, revoked accounts will be put back in the local administrators group.

-Q: How can I prevent users from temparing the software and become permanent administrator?
+Q: How can I prevent users from tampering with the software and set themselves to become permanent administrator?

-The administrators group will be snapshotted before the session start and restored after session end.
+The administrators group will be snapshotted before the session starts and restored after the session ends.

 If the user tries to add other users or groups to the administrators group, these will simply be removed at the end of the session.